What’s The Best Wood for Plantation Shutters? A Simple Guide

 Basswood is a beautiful, strong and resilient natural hardwood, making it ideal for plantation shutters around the home.

 It is light in colour, so can complement a clean, modern and minimalist scheme, but can also be sanded and stained or painted in the finish of your choice.
-These shutters can either blend in seamlessly and look right at home, or stand out as a design feature in their own right.

-Basswood also has one of the best heat to strength ratios among wood types.
 This means it remains stable in the face of extreme temperatures and fluctuations, and performs well to insulate your windows, creating a comfortable home environment.

 At Doors Plus, all of our wooden shutters are crafted from basswood timber because we consider this to be the best wood for plantation shutters that are both elegant and practical.